 - Auditory Sequencing.
 Just as it sounds, this is the ability to recall the order of sounds.
 Children may have trouble following instructions in a sequence or mix up the sequence of words or numbers.

 Children experiencing these difficulties are usually referred to a speech-language pathologist (SLP) or educational therapist.
+There are audiologists who can test for Auditory Processing Disorder but it is somewhat a new area of study.
 Dr. Matthew Cruger of the Child Mind Institute notes that these interventions are widely accepted as a way of helping children although there isn’t a “good body of real world research to back that up.”
 It’s probably hard to test because it overlaps with other development issues and the auditory system does mature with age.
-But, if you suspect a child could have ASD, it’s worth looking into (versus waiting it out) because it can be frustrating for children and their learning/development may suffer in the meantime.
+But, if you suspect a child could have APD, it’s worth looking into (versus waiting it out) because it can be frustrating for children and their learning/development may suffer in the meantime.
+There are Facebook groups devoted to Auditory Processing Disorder with members with the disorder and also following the latest research results related to APD.